-To enter Tunisia, a passport valid for six months beyond the date of departure is required by all nationals referred to in the chart above.
+To enter Tunisia, a passport valid for the duration of stay is required by all nationals referred to in the chart above.

 Nationals not referred to in the chart are advised to contact the Tunisian Embassy to check visa entry requirements.
 Visa requirements change often – check at least a month before travelling.

 Consulate (or consular section at embassy).

 Entry with children

 Children entering Tunisia are required to have their own passport.